PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 surrounding pass order, and observation-only evidence rules.
 Commit and push only; do not create, reopen, or update a pull request.

+## ReLU/Split/Conv/Concat result characterization checkpoint

+The adjacent ReLU/Split/Conv/ReLU/Concat post-transpose wrapper dispatches the second indexed owner in `split_all_outputs_layout.py` and returns the fixed one-counter dictionary `optimized_transpose_relu_split_conv_relu_concat_posttranspose_to_nhwc_chains`.
+The owner counts only successful complete plan applications and calls unused-tensor pruning only when at least one rewrite succeeded.
+Its counter therefore covers all owner mutation paths.

+There are exactly two raw direct calls.
+Each follows one of the newly retained ReLU/Split all-output dictionaries and receives the live Session LayoutState.
+The post-SiNet call precedes the retained Split/Conv/Concat bridge result; the terminal call precedes mixed pre-Concat adapter recovery.

+A strict expected-failure contract selects `_post_sinet_relu_split_conv_concat_stats` and `_terminal_relu_split_conv_concat_stats`.
+It fixes the two-call count, model and LayoutState arguments, lowerer wrapper, one-key schema, positive-only pruning, both captured predecessors, both successors, and absence of result consumers.

+At implementation, replace only the two raw direct expressions with assignments.
+Do not add a consumer or guard, and do not change the wrapper, owner, schema, pruning, graph-index behavior, live LayoutState, surrounding calls, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- ReLU/Split/Conv/Concat result/schema semantics, the preceding ReLU/Split
+  owner fixtures, QKV and Split/Conv/Concat boundaries, architecture, and pass-efficiency coverage: `388 passed, 1 xfailed in 18.66s`
+- concrete ReLU/Split/Conv/Concat rewrite fixture:
+  `1 passed, 740 deselected in 0.61s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the